Social science changemakers

 “The skills you build doing a doctorate are very transferrable, and it pays to persevere.
 The PhD program at uOttawa is really high quality and opened a lot of doors for me.”

-Some say politics is a contact sport — in which case, Amneet Singh's master's in conflict studies should be serving him well in the rough and tumble of a political campaign.
-He is communications director for NDP leadership candidate Jagmeet Singh, who is vying to make Canadian political history by becoming the first visible minority to lead a national party.
+Some say politics is a contact sport — in which case, Amneet Singh's master's in conflict studies likely served him well in the rough and tumble of a political campaign.
+He was communications director for NDP leadership candidate Jagmeet Singh, who made Canadian political history in October 2017 by becoming the first visible minority to lead a national party.

 "Doing the degree in Ottawa sparked my interest in getting involved in federal politics,” Amneet Singh (MA '11) said.
 "It also brought access to resources and connections you can’t get elsewhere in Canada."

 His major research paper for the uOttawa/Saint Paul University master's focused on violence suffered by Sikhs in India and the ongoing impact of trauma in diaspora communities.
 His work on the issue earned him a place (along with Jagmeet Singh) in a Canadian Museum for Human Rights exhibit, as well as in its permanent oral history collection.
 It also led to an abiding passion for justice, healing and political inclusion for marginalized communities.